arcstur/iol2024-website/content/who.md

 # Participants

 An event is fundamentally made by its participants, selected from the many National Linguistics Olympiads around the globe.
-Below are all the delegations attending IOL 2024.
+Below are the delegations registered for IOL 2024 so far (names of contestants and team leaders will come soon).
 This page is constantly being updated up to the date of the event.

 {{ team_list() }}